Bobby Fischer - The Enigma

 They learned the rules from the instructions and Bobby became engrossed with the game.
 He immediately began to spend all of his time playing chess.
 He read every chess book he could get his hands on.

 A local chess master called Max Pavey was giving a simultaneous exhibition in 1951 and young Bobby was on one of the boards.
 He was beaten relatively quickly but must have done enough to impress Carmine Nigro.
 He was the President of the Brooklyn Chess Club and invited Bobby to join which he did.

-Fischer's game improved steadily between the ages of eight and thirteen.
+Fischer's game improved steadily between the ages of 8 and 13.
 In 1956 he was sitting on a rating of 1726, but this would be the year he would make his first real leaps and bounds toward greatness.